by Pastor Tim Burt

 Just think: Jesus was wrapped in strips of cloth and laid in a manager—an animal feeding trough.
 I hope you understand how significant this is!
 It is because feeding is such an important part of the plan of God.
 Jesus was laid in the trough.
 Feed is what is usually in the trough.
 Jesus, who laid in the feeding trough, would become the one who would eternally and continuously feeds us through His Word—to the degree we would seek Him.

-As Jesus walked out His earthly ministry, His teachings would bring the listeners that were hungry for God, revelation and insight of God and His plan for man.
+As Jesus walked out His earthly ministry, His teachings would bring the listeners that were hungry for God, and desired revelation and insight of God and His plan for man.
 And it would be the feeding of His Word that would bring the souls of mankind a true joy and peace such as they had never felt before.

 We see this in John 6:35 (NIV) “Then Jesus declared, I am the bread of life.
 He who comes to Me will never go hungry, and he who believes in Me will never be thirsty.”